jmoenig/Snap/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Want to use Snap! but scared by the open-source license?
-Get in touch with us, we'll make it work.